BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 You can use the Restify's profile update and give the avatar as an image.

-### Post request
+### Upload request

 <alert type="warning">
-You cannot upload a file using PUT or PATCH verbs, so you should use a POST request instead.
+You cannot upload a file using PUT or PATCH verbs, so you must use a POST request instead.
 </alert>

 ```http request
 POST: /api/restify/profile
 ```

-The payload should be a form-data, with an image under the `avatar` key:
+The payload should be form-data, with an image under the `avatar` key:

 ```json
 {